Last chance: Black Friday Deal

 What are Golf Ball Flight Laws?

-The golf ball flight laws are a list of directions and angles that we know the golf ball travels based on what happens at impact.
+The golf ball flight laws are a list of directions and angles at which the golf ball travels based on what happens at impact.

-The old golf ball flight laws were largely based on the path of the club; the new ones are more about the clubface angle at impact.
+The old golf ball flight laws were largely based on the club’s path; the new ones are more about the clubface angle at impact.

 What is the Importance of Ball Flight Laws?

-Many amateur players believe things like the golf ball flight laws are for professionals.
-People that get paid to teach the game will know what to do with these things.
+Many amateur players believe that the golf ball flight laws are for professionals.

 However, this is not the case.